llvm/mlir-www/website/content/users/_index.md

 The CIRCT project is an (experimental!) effort looking to apply MLIR and the LLVM development methodology to the domain of hardware design tools.

+## [Enzyme](https://enzyme.mit.edu): General Automatic Differentiation of MLIR
+Enzyme (specifically EnzymeMLIR) is a first-class automatic differentiation sytem for MLIR.
+Operations and types implement or inheret general interfaces to specify their differentiable behavior, which allows Enzyme to provide efficient forward and reverse pass derivatives.
+Source code is available [here](https://github.com/EnzymeAD/Enzyme/tree/main/enzyme/Enzyme/MLIR).
+See also the [Enzyme-JaX](https://github.com/EnzymeAD/Enzyme-JAX) project which uses Enzyme to differentiate StableHLO, and thus provide MLIR-native differentiation and codegen for JaX.

 ## [Firefly](https://github.com/GetFirefly/firefly): A new compiler and runtime for BEAM languages

 Firefly is not only a compiler, but a runtime as well.
 It consists of two parts: